 The Hobbit.
 The novel The Lord of the Rings includes more hobbits as major characters.

 So, as most people probably know, hobbits have odd eating habits, eating six normal sized meals a day.
-Here's a list of the meals they eat:
+Here's a list of the meals they eat:1.
+Breakfast

 2. Second Breakfast